Terror in the Crypt: Release

 Terror in the Crypt was released in Italy on 27 May 1964 where it was distributed by MEC.
 It grossed a total of 69.541 million Italian lire.
 Terror in the Crypt was released straight to television in the United States by AIP-TV as Crypt of the Vampire.
 It was released theatrically in the United Kingdom as Crypt of Horror.

+Home media

 The film was released on DVD in 2012 by Retromedia/Image in the United States where it retains the title Crypt of the Vampire, while the credits in the film call it Terror in the Crypt.
+It was released by on Blu-Ray by Severin Films on January 31, 2023.

 Reception

 In a contemporary review The Monthly Film Bulletin wrote: "This is occasionally quite atmospheric, with an effective climax and some nice shots of the castle battlements by moonlight and so forth.
 For the rest, though, it is slow and static, indifferently acted and directed, and poorly dubbed."